sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-publish-a-contract.md

     …
 ```

-The `scrypt.index.json` file will be generated at typescript compile time in the same directory of your `tsconfig.json` which should be placed in the root folder.
+The `scrypt.index.json` file will be generated at TypeScript compile time in the same directory of your `tsconfig.json` which should be placed in the root folder.
 It shall not be moved or modified manually.
 The folder for auto-generated sCrypt files can be changed by configuring the `outDir` option in `tsconfig.json`, like:

 ```json
 "compilerOptions": {